-Hoya Kentiana or Hoya Wayetii?
+Hoya Kentiana Care

-For Hoya Kentianas the ideal case scenario is a peat-based potting mix.
+For Hoya Kentianas, the ideal case scenario is a peat-based potting mix.

-If you have already read one of our ”custom made” soil mix instructions, you will know that for succulent like plants and most Hoyas a one part perlite one part orchid bark, and one part regular growers mix is best.
+If you have already read one of our ”custom made” soil mix instructions, you will know that for succulent-like plants and most Hoyas, a one part perlite, one part orchid bark, and one part regular growers mix is best.

-If you have a poorly lit home with no artificial growing light I would advise against getting a Hoya Kantiana.
+If you have a poorly lit home with no artificial growing light, I would advise against getting a Hoya Kantiana.